FC-Vision: Real-Time Visibility-Aware Replanning for Occlusion-Free Aerial Target Structure Scanning in Unknown Environments: Methodology

 \subsection{Clean-sensing Segment Search and Trajectory Generation}

-Given the viewpoint set $\mathcal{V}_{\mathrm{cur}}=\{\mathbf{v}_{\pi_0},\ldots,\mathbf{v}_{\pi_{K-1}}\}$ from Level-I, we bridge each consecutive pair $\mathbf{v}_a=\mathbf{v}_{\pi_k}$ and $\mathbf{v}_b=\mathbf{v}_{\pi_{k+1}}$ by a short connector that is both collision-free and clean-sensing along the entire segment.
-This step is essential: viewpoint-level cleanliness alone is insufficient since a collision-free connector may still pass through intermediate configurations whose FoV is contaminated by online-emerging occluders, breaking the visibility cleanliness guarantee.
-The main challenge is that dense ray-level visibility checking is prohibitively expensive, and a direct search in discretized 5-DoF space quickly becomes intractable.
-To address this, we propose a novel $\Phi$-A* search that efficiently finds high-quality clean-sensing segments under critical latency constraints, as illustrated in Algo.\ref{alg:phi_astar}.
+Given the viewpoint set $\mathcal{V}_{\mathrm{cur}}=\{\mathbf{v}_{\pi_0},\ldots,\mathbf{v}_{\pi_{K-1}}\}$ from Level-I, we bridge each consecutive viewpoints by a short connector that is both collision-free and clean-sensing along the segment.
+However, dense ray-level visibility checking is prohibitively expensive, while direct search in discretized 5-DoF space is intractable.
+Thus, we propose a novel $\Phi$-A* search that efficiently finds high-quality clean-sensing segments under critical latency constraints, as shown in Algo.\ref{alg:phi_astar}.

-Our key idea is to keep the discrete search in 3D space (camera positions) while enforcing 5-DoF clean-sensing feasibility at each expansion through an efficient lifting mapping function $\Phi$.
-Specifically, we run a weighted A* on a 3D voxel grid of camera position $\mathbf{p}$:
+Our key idea is to keep the discrete search in 3D position space while enforcing 5-DoF clean-sensing feasibility through an efficient lifting mapping function $\Phi$.
+This avoids the combinatorial explosion of 5D grid search.
+During successor expansion, each neighboring 3D position $\mathbf{p}$ is first checked for collision clearance, and then lifted to a 5-DoF camera configuration $q=[\mathbf{p}^\top,\theta,\psi]^\top$ via

+The lifted state is immediately evaluated for FoV cleanliness against non-target obstacles.
+When it is occluded, a bounded attitude correction is attempted.
+If neither the lifted nor the corrected state satisfies the clean-sensing constraint, the successor is rejected before being inserted into the open set.
+Accepted successors are then ordered in the open set by a weighted geometric priority over the camera-position voxel grid: